 Our First View of the Cannibal Roller Coaster

 The campground has so many trees that the amusement park is really hidden from view and the roller coasters start to appear between the trees.
 So we were saying—- oh look at that one!
-Oh that one looks scary.
+Oh, that one looks scary.
 And then a huge roller coaster with an inverted drop appeared.

 We didn’t really study the map but got right away on the rides.
-There is an original carrousel with all hand carved figures from the 1880s.
+There is an original carrousel with all hand-carved figures from the 1880s.

-Fun Theme Park Rides for the Little Kids
+Fun Theme Park Rides for the Little Kids and Toddlers

 In general there was a small version of each of the big rides.
 Each ride had its own rules about height restrictions.
-Sometimes the little ones had to be held, sometimes they had to go alone, sometimes the 9 year old was too tall but not the 8 year old.
-That was a little confusing and the information was only available at the line for the ride.
+Sometimes the little kids and toddlers had to be held, sometimes they had to go alone.
+Sometimes the 9 year old was too tall but not the 8-year-old.

 If I had been in my normal plan everything out perfectly mode I would have been totally annoyed.
-But since this was a go with the flow trip, I was only slightly annoyed about the vague vague height requirements.
+But since this was a go with the flow trip, I was only slightly annoyed about the vague height requirements.

-Although, I was totally annoyed when one ride had the most inefficient system to load and unload.
+I was totally annoyed when one ride had the most inefficient system to load and unload.
 The loading seemed to take forever.
 So after the 4 minute ride I set my timer.
 It took 17 minute to unload 10 chairs of 2 people each.
 Good thing there wasn’t a long line because we spent almost 45 minutes going in circles a few time.
 Sheesh.

 We spend the day back and forth between the little and the big rides.
-Due to the wet freezing weather there were almost no lines and the kids could jump on any ride right away.
+Due to the wet freezing weather, there were almost no lines and the kids could jump on any ride right away.

 The restaurants are mostly focused in Pioneer Village but others were scattered throughout the park.

 We had decided not to go with the $12 food ticket that can be purchased.
 Even with buying hot lunch it was easier to pay cash than use the food ticket that has restrictions.
 We went for Arby’s because was one the only place that we could find with space enough for our group of 7.

-We did walk to boardwalk and poke our heads in some of the buildings.
+We did walk to the boardwalk and poke our heads in some of the buildings.
+The displays of history were interesting.
 I think a warm day and more time would make this area enjoyable.

 Controversial Wild Kingdom Zoo

 The train is fun for all ages and takes you through the zoo area.
-I think its supposed to be a safari feel and was fun for the kids to see the animals.
+I think it’s supposed to be a safari feel and was fun for the kids to see the animals.
 But the enclosures are so small and only seen from the train.
-Seems like a waste to me.
+It seems like a waste to me.

 Lagoon A Beach

 So even if it wasn’t freezing and rainy, we couldn’t have gone.
 But it does look like fun in the summer heat and gets great reviews.

 The older kids and Charles were so excited about all the choices for rides and roller coasters.
 My oldest son couldn’t get enough of the wooden roller coaster.
 I think he counted 12 times he rode it.
-Charles my daughter went crazy over the other coasters.
+Charles my daughter went crazy over the other huge coasters.

-And yes the 8 year old went with her Dad on the scariest one ever!
+And yes the 8-year-old went with her Dad on the scariest one ever!
 Twice!
 He said she started to cry on the way up but walked off at the end laughing.
 She is just so brave.

 Walking Back to the Campground from the Amusement Park

 I was able to exit the park with the little kids right into the campground and get us ready for bed.
+This is one great perk of staying right onsite with a family.
+Some of the family can head back to bed while others keep playing.

 Did I mention how I wish I had a camper to get warm and a soft bed after that exhausting day?
 And the shower in the campground was clogged with 2 inches of water – yuck.
-The guys did get to warm up in the shower though.
+The guys did get to warm up in their shower though.

 I knew everyone was tired and overstimulated so as parents we had a chance to practice grace.